 Hello again, Taurina!

-our cell phone through Erfout-Eetjney's communications and into the phone
+patched our cell phone through Erfout-Eetjney's communications and

 Phone: Ring ...
 Ring ...
 Ring ...
 Hello?